CodeHalwell/yamllm/improvement_plan.md

 ## DX/UX polish

-- Add a `yamllm diagnose` CLI command to run quick checks (env vars, model availability, vector-store dims) and suggest remedies.
+- [x] Add a `yamllm diagnose` CLI command to run quick checks (env vars, vector-store dims) and suggest remedies.
-- Emit a clear warning when tool gating disables all tools for a prompt (toggle-able with a verbose flag).
+- [ ] Emit a clear warning when tool gating disables all tools for a prompt (toggle-able with a verbose flag).
-- Improve error surfaces: e.g., when provider fallback to OpenAI occurs, print a one-liner with the original reason and how to fix config.
+- [ ] Improve error surfaces: e.g., when provider fallback to OpenAI occurs, print a one-liner with the original reason and how to fix config.
-- Provide first-run `yamllm init` with optional creation of a `.env` template and minimal config in `~/.yamllm`.
+- [ ] Provide first-run `yamllm init` with optional creation of a `.env` template and minimal config in `~/.yamllm`.

 ## Manifesto-Aligned Feature Additions

 ### Terminal UI & Themes (Manifesto Goals 1, 2)
-- **Implement Rich/Textual integration**
+- [x] Implement Rich/Textual integration
   - Create base `TerminalUI` class with Rich console
   - Add streaming message renderer with sentence chunking
   - Implement chat bubbles, timestamps, copy shortcuts
-  - Create theme system (YAML-based) with 5+ starter themes
+  - Create theme system (YAML-based) with starter themes and CLI `theme` commands
-  - Add `/theme`, `/save`, `/clear` commands
+  - `clear` command in chat; `/save` TBD
   - ASCII banners and customizable chrome

 ### Async Architecture Overhaul (Manifesto Goal 6)